helenaazv/Newsletter-Sign-Up-Form/README.md

 - See form validation messages if:
   - The field is left empty
   - The email address is not formatted correctly
-- View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

 ### Screenshot